crystallabs/virtualtime/README.md

 vt.materialize(hint).to_tuple # ==> {2018, 12, 15, nil, nil, nil, 0, 56, 26, nil, 837441132, nil}
 ```

-The time hint defaults to current local time.
+If not specified, the time hint defaults to current local time.

 ## Time Zones